Support-Ukraine-Love/web/content/refugee/index.md

 # **26. Employment & Sponsorship Opportunities**

+* "The [Center for European Policy Analysis (CEPA)](https://cepa.org/) [is offering a] new fellowship fund to support Ukrainian journalists and researchers.
+The [Democracy Fellowship](https://cepa.org/programs/democracy-fellowship-fund/help-support-ukraines-civil-society/) provides a critical lifeline for Ukraine’s civil society with year-long fellowships for highly qualified independent journalists and researchers who are no longer able to continue their work due to Putin’s brutal war."
 * [JobAid Ukraine](https://www.jobaidukraine.com/): If you have left, or are planning to leave Ukraine and need help finding a job, you can view listings on their job board. (*The jobs are only available for people fleeing the war.)
 * "[UA Talents](https://www.uatalents.com/) is an employment platform for Ukrainians who have been forced to leave their homes and move to other cities in Ukraine or abroad."
 * "The European Commission has launched a Ukrainian version of the [EU Skills Profile Tool for Third Country Nationals](https://ec.europa.eu/migrantskills/).
 The tool will make it easier for people fleeing Russia’s invasion of Ukraine to map their skills and find jobs and other opportunities.
 It will also make it easier for Ukrainians to access information on where to get support for recognition or restoration of diplomas."
 [Source](https://euneighbourseast.eu/news-and-stories/latest-news/eu-skills-profile-tool-in-ukrainian-to-help-ukrainian-refugees-integrate-eu-labour-market/)